gumulka/mycroft-skill-today-in-history/README.md

 This skill gives back a event from today in history.
 It uses http://history.muffinlabs.com/#api for the results

+## Description
+Looks up a random event from today in history API.

-## Current state
+## Examples

-Working features:
- - what event happened this day in history
+* "what event happened this day in history"
- - this day in history
+* "this day in history"
- - today in history

-Known issues:
- - ...

-TODO:
- - ...
+* "today in history"

+## Credits
+btotharye